 '''

-php composer.phar update -o --no-dev
+composer update -o --no-dev

 '''

 Regarding the Imbo version you are about to install you can use dev-master for the latest released version, or you can use a specific version if you want to (recommended).
-Head over to Packagist to see the available versions.
+Head over to Imbo on Packagist to see the available versions.
 If you're more of a YOLO type of person you can use dev-develop for the latest development version.
 If you choose to use the dev-develop branch, expect things to break from time to time.

-Imbo strives to keep full BC in minor and patch releases, but breaking changes can occur.
-The most secure way to install one or more Imbo servers is to specify a specific version (for instance 1.2.0) in your composer.json file.
-Read the ChangeLog and the Upgrading Imbo chapter before doing an upgrade.
+Imbo strives to keep full BC (Backwards Compatibility) in minor and patch releases, but breaking changes can occur.
+The most secure way to install one or more Imbo servers is to specify a specific version (for instance 3.0.0, or by using semver: ^3.0) in your composer.json file.
+Read the Imbo ChangeLog and the Upgrading Imbo chapter before doing an upgrade.